AtomicBillyGruff/Automating-Deployment-of-ELK-stack-within-Microsoft-Azure/README.md

 - _filebeat.yaml_
 - _metricbeat.yaml_

 ### Topology Description

 The main purpose of this network is to expose a load-balanced and HIDS monitored instance of DVWA, the D*mn Vulnerable Web Application

-Load balancing ensures that the applicatoin will be highly available in stressful situations, in addition to restricting _ports_ to the network.
+Load balancing ensures that the application will be highly available in stressful situations, in addition to restricting _ports_ to the network.

 - Load balancers have a lot to do with the availability of a webserver.
 If one server is stressed and moving slow, or has been entirely made unaivalible to the public network through Ddos or numerous stress attempts internally, the Load balancer is able to then redirect public traffic to the second machine either in the same region or a different one.
 One great advantage of a jump box is to have it be the ingres point into the local network of the web servers.